 Expenses and deductions

-If you have expenses in connection with your income from cryptocurrency, you may have the right to claim a deduction for them.
-Expenses that you incur when generating income from virtual currency are considered capital expenses.
+If you have expenses in connection with your income from virtual assets, you may have the right to claim a deduction for them.
+Expenses that you incur when generating income from virtual assets are considered capital expenses.
 Such expenses can be deducted at a rate of 22 percent.
 The expenses are usually deducted from the calculated gain/loss or the calculated income from mining, which reduces the taxable income or increases the deductible loss.

-You can only deduct expenses related to investments in or income from virtual currency if you can provide documentation of the expenses.
+You can only deduct expenses related to investments in or income from virtual assets if you can provide documentation of the expenses.

-You can can claim a deduction for transaction costs linked to trading and income from virtual currency.
+You can can claim a deduction for transaction costs linked to trading and income from virtual assets.

 By transaction costs, we mean costs incurred to execute each individual transaction.
 For cryptocurrency, this may be a set amount or a percentage of the traded amount when you trade at a crypto exchange.
 Another example is the “gas fee” that you must pay in order to execute a transaction on the Ethereum blockchain.

 In many cases, the transaction expenses will be added to your input value when you buy and deducted from your output value when you sell or transfer virtual assets.
 If the transaction expenses have not been included, you must include them in your gain/loss calculation.